You can use one or more of these methods to help reduce neck pain:

 - If you are unable to move your head around very easily, you may need to avoid driving.

 After 2 to 3 weeks, slowly begin to exercise again.
-Your health care provider may refer you to a physical therapist.
+Your provider may refer you to a physical therapist.
 Your physical therapist can teach you which exercises are right for you and when to start.

 - Contact sports